manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Ignoring_stop-words.md

 <!-- example stopwords_unstemmed -->
 Whether to apply stop words before or after stemming.
 Optional, default is 0 (apply stop word filter after stemming).

-By default, stop words are stemmed themselves, and applied to tokens *after* stemming (or any other morphology processing).
-In other words, by default, a token is stopped when stem(token) is equal to stem(stopword).
-That can lead to unexpected results when a token gets (erroneously) stemmed to a stopped root.
-For example, 'Andes' might get stemmed to 'and', so when 'and' is a stopword, 'Andes' is also skipped.
+By default, stop words are stemmed themselves, and then applied to tokens *after* stemming (or any other morphology processing).
+This means that a token is stopped when stem(token) is equal to stem(stopword).
+This default behavior can lead to unexpected results when a token is erroneously stemmed to a stopped root.
+For example, "Andes" might get stemmed to "and", so when "and" is a stopword, "Andes" is also skipped.

-stopwords_unstemmed directive changed this behaviour.
-When it's enabled, stop words are applied before stemming (and therefore to the original word forms), and the tokens are skipped when token is equal to stopword.
+However, you can change this behavior by enabling the `stopwords_unstemmed` directive.
+When this is enabled, stop words are applied before stemming (and therefore to the original word forms), and the tokens are skipped when the token is equal to the stopword.

 <!-- intro -->
 ##### SQL: